 or custom size cutting mat

 to fit your production table?
 We have a great selection of tough, long-lasting, 3/16" thick, polyethylene, self-sealing large cutting mats up to 6 ft. by 12 ft.
 We are happy to custom cut your mats at no extra charge.
 Optional grids are available for all our large, oversize, and custom-cut mats.
 (See second photo above.)

 What Tools Can Be Used? -

 When looking for a cutting mat, make sure it is suitable for both rotary and straight knives.
 Most 2 mm "hobby" mats are not suitable for straight knives.
 All of our cutting mats are suitable for both rotary cutters and straight knives.
 To prevent leaving cut marks in a self healing cutting mat, always make sure your knife is sharp.
 Change blades often.
 Remember that most any plastic surface will leave a knife mark when used with dull knives.
 Don't spend big $$$ on a cutting mat and skimp on knife blades.

-When selecting a cutting mat, you should look for one that is graduated and fully numbered on all four sides of the mat.
+You should look for a mat that is graduated and fully numbered on all four sides of the mat.
 Hash lines should extend past the board of the mat on all four sides.
 The hash lines and full graduations on all sides help with alignment.

 Our self healing cutting mats are graduated on all four sides.
 Hash lines extend outside of the border.
 Mats are hashed to every 1/8-inch and graduated to every ½ with every inch marked with a heavier line.
 Every 5th grid has an extra-thick line.
 This is useful for sewing and quilting.
 Also make sure the mats have lines for cutting diagonals.
 Tip: For the most accurate measurements, use a ruler as your guide.
 The lines on a cutting mat are generally thick, which reduces accuracy, and theyre also subject to wear and distortion over time.